Decolonizing Creativity

 When you express yourself, do you allow your truest self to emerge?
 Many of us are educated to create with fear, conditioned to limit ourselves within arbitrary rules for artmaking.
 This course is an opportunity to explore the layers beneath perfectionism, conventional materials, and to dive into the richness of mess, chaos and authentic self-expression.

-Profound inner and outer shifts become possible when we move from drawing and painting on blank manufactured canvases to remembering expressive rituals such as henna on our bodies and rangoli on the earth.
-When we reconnect to the depths of our imagination, creativity becomes infinite and this sense of freedom can feed into our daily experience of a more liberated mind, body, heart and spirit.
-We will explore a variety of adapted traditional visual arts, movement, writing, and meditation to support this journey.
+Profound inner and outer shifts become possible when we move from conditioned ways into more authentic and ancestral and imaginative approaches to expression, from a copy/paste limitation into the infinite.
+Brainstorming and collectively exploring together, the aim is to ground in a more liberated mind, body, heart and spirit.
+We will explore visual arts, movement, writing, and meditation to support this journey.

 Syllabus